CP1404/Practicals/prac_10/README.md

 ![route autocomplete in PyCharm](../images/10image5.png)

 Type 'greet' as the function name and route name (these can be different, but we'll keep them the same).
-Replace 'pass' with a simple
+Replace `pass` with a simple
 `return "Hello"` statement.

-Re-run the program, then change your browser's URL by adding /greet to the end, like:
+Re-run the program, then change your browser's URL by adding `/greet` to the end, like:

 <http://127.0.0.1:5000/greet>